OfficeDev/office-scripts-docs/docs/overview/excel.md

 ## Connecting Office Scripts to Power Automate

 [Power Automate](https://flow.microsoft.com/) is a service that helps you create automated workflows between multiple apps and services.
-Office Scripts can be integrated into these workflows, giving you control of your scripts outside of the workbook.
+Office Scripts can be used in these workflows, giving you control of your scripts outside of the workbook.
 You can run your scripts on a schedule, trigger them in response to emails, and much more.
 Visit the [Run Office Scripts in Excel on the web with Power Automate](../tutorials/excel-power-automate-manual.md) tutorial to learn the basics of connecting these automation services.

 ## Next steps